Toby Driver: Tartar Lamb I and II

 Driver formed the side project Tartar Lamb with Mia Matsumiya in 2006.
-Tartar Lamb did a brief US and Canada tour in January of that year, and later recorded their album, Sixty Metonymies, with Randall Dunn in Seattle, Washington in December 2006 in the middle of another difficult winter tour.
-Sixty Metonymies was self-released on CD by Driver on his label, Ice Level Music.
-Since then, Sixty Metonymies has only been performed occasionally at local concerts in New York City when possible.
+Tartar Lamb did a brief US and Canada tour in January of that year, and recorded their album Sixty Metonymies with Randall Dunn in Seattle, Washington in December; the album was released in 2007.

 Tartar Lamb II was created in 2009 with other members of Kayo Dot and composer and clarinetist Jeremiah Cymerman.
-It was named a Tartar Lamb project because the compositional method that Driver invented for Sixty Metonymies was used again for the new work, which was called Polyimage of Known Exits.
-This incarnation of Tartar Lamb did a month-long European winter tour in 2010 opening up for Kayo Dot.
-A recording from this tour appears on the Kayo Dot/Tartar Lamb II live album, Kraków (2011).
-Tartar Lamb II also performed locally in New York City on a couple occasions but the band is currently defunct.
+It was named a Tartar Lamb project because the compositional method that Driver invented for Sixty Metonymies was used again for the new work, titled Polyimage of Known Exits (2011).
+Tartar Lamb II did a month-long European winter tour in 2010 opening for Kayo Dot, and a recording from this tour appears on the Kayo Dot/Tartar Lamb II live album, Kraków (2011).

 Vaura

-Driver also currently plays bass in the band Vaura, who released their debut album Selenelion, in 2012 through Wierd Records and their second album, The Missing, in 2013 via Profound Lore Records.
-The band is fronted by writer, philosopher, Blacklist singer and Azar Swan producer, Joshua Strawn, and also includes guitarist Kevin Hufnagel of Dysrhythmia and Gorguts, and drummer Charlie Schmid.
-The style of Vaura is an amalgam of gothic rock, progressive black-metal, and pop.
+Driver plays bass in the band Vaura, who released their debut Selenelion (2012) through Wierd Records and their second album, The Missing (2013), via Profound Lore Records.
+The band is fronted by writer, philosopher, Blacklist singer and Azar Swan producer Joshua Strawn, and also includes guitarist Kevin Hufnagel (of Dysrhythmia, Gorguts) and drummer Charlie Schmid.
+Vaura's style is an amalgam of gothic rock, progressive black-metal, and pop.